tum638/gtd/README.md

 ## Acknowledgements

-<p>Inspiration for this project came from one of my Computer Science Professors, as we were learning the basics of API usage.
+<p>Inspiration for this project came from one of my Computer Science Professor, as we were learning the basics of API usage.

 ## Additional Notes
 <p>Feel free to let me know about any improvements i could make to the